 Role of AI in Virtual Reality (VR) & Augmented Reality (AR) for Immersive Learning

-While VR & AR are still nascent technologies and do have a few challenges to overcome before they get to be mainstream.
-Despite the challenges, these technologies are already being embraced by many educators, and the demand is expected to grow in the coming years.
+While VR & AR are still nascent technologies and have a few challenges to overcome before they become mainstream, despite the challenges, these technologies are already being embraced by many educators, and the demand is expected to grow in the coming years.

-In addition to students being able to gain immersive learning experiences, AR & VR in education can spark creativity and imagination to explore new avenues.
+In addition to students gaining immersive learning experiences, AR & VR in education can spark creativity and imagination to explore new avenues.
 These technologies can aid students when they find certain academic concepts difficult to understand in a theoretical form.

-Some of the other benefits that we are already seeing today is in providing students with social and cultural experiences which probably would not be possible for all students to experience.
-For example, a VR trip to Peru or Congo basin, can help students gain exposure to cultures and regional nuances that are other than their own.
-In todays interconnected world, the ability to understand and look at people from different perspectives is an important skill.
+Some of the other benefits that we already see today are providing students with social and cultural experiences that probably would not be possible for all students to experience.
+For example, a VR trip to Peru or Congo basin can help students gain exposure to cultures and regional nuances other than their own.
+In today’s interconnected world, the ability to understand and look at people from different perspectives is an important skill.

 Learning by Doing

-When teaching, for few of the experiments to be conducted in real-world maybe dangerous or even very expensive.
+When teaching, few of the experiments conducted in the real world may be dangerous or even very expensive.
 By simulating real-world environments, AR & VR can aid students in practical learning.
-This also applies for some of the professions where many hours of training is required to gain proficiency.
-For example surgeons or pilots.
-Using AR & VR students gain knowledge without having to worry about any operational limits.
-AR, VR and AI are distinct technologies, and AI helps create dynamic Unser interfaces and helps
+These technologies also apply to some professions where many hours of training are required to gain proficiency—for example, surgeons or pilots.
+Using AR & VR, students gain knowledge without having to worry about any operational limits.
+AR, VR, and AI are distinct technologies, and AI helps create dynamic Unser interfaces and helps.

 Personalize each user’s experience.
-For example in AR, 3D representation of real world is constructed so that the digital objects can co-exist with real world objects.
+For example, in AR, a 3D representation of the natural world is constructed so that digital objects can co-exist with real-world objects.
 AI models are then used to build a map of the world and track motion within it.
-Realistic occlusion and inference of 3D objects in real-time is now possible, thanks to the incredibly powerful deep neural nets.
+Thanks to the incredibly powerful deep neural nets, the realistic occlusion and inference of 3D objects in real-time are now possible.

 Concerns about application of AI in Education

-AI is a fast developing technology and is outpacing policy and oversight.
-This in turn raises a many questions for educators and technology leaders to consider.
-Lets look at a few examples.
+AI is a fast-developing technology and is outpacing policy and oversight.
+This development, in turn, raises many questions for educators and technology leaders to consider.
+Let’s look at a few examples.

-Most of the existing off-the shelf AI tools have been built for commercial purposes and not specifically designed for educational environment.
-Which means, they have not been designed to support school system compliances nor with any student privacy laws.
-Without adequate data protection, the use of AI driven applications may put students at risk for future discrimination.
+Most of the existing off-the-shelf AI tools have been built for commercial purposes and not specifically designed for an educational environment.
+They have not been designed to support school system compliances nor with any student privacy laws.
+Without adequate data protection, the use of AI-driven applications may put students at risk for future discrimination.

 AI is a technology that learns by applying algorithms to large data sets.
-Many a time the data itself has flaws with prevalence of gender, racial, religious and regional biases.
-AI algorithms that leverage these data sets or data from books, news articles and other forms of media can further perpetuate this bias.
-These biases could manifest in many forms, including how a platform teaches certain skills or grades answers etc and could even wrongfully label a student, simply because the algorithm is biased and does not recognize their behaviour.
+The data often has flaws with the prevalence of gender, racial, religious, and regional biases.
+These biases could manifest in many forms, including how a platform teaches specific skills or grades answers.
+It could even wrongfully label a student simply because the algorithm is biased and does not recognize their behavior.
+AI algorithms that leverage these data sets or data from books, news articles, and other forms of media can further perpetuate this bias.

-While traditional education has many boundaries, such as AI can help erase the boundaries by making learning accessible to one and all.
-Additionally AI will make education more personalized and flexible.
+While traditional education has many boundaries, AI can help erase the boundaries by making learning accessible to everyone.
+Additionally, AI will make education more personalized and flexible.
 Today one doesn’t need to travel to a physical location to learn.
-Anyone can learn at any point in their lives and get a 24/7 support.
-Students will need to work alongside AI to be better prepared to face the unknown challenges in the workplace of the future.
+Anyone can learn at any point in their lives and get 24/7 support.
+Students will need to work alongside AI to be better prepared to face the unknown challenges in the future workplace.

-It is evident that AI is already transforming education and is dramatically changing the way we learn and teach.
+AI is already transforming education and dramatically changing how we learn and teach.
 These were just a few examples of how AI is shaping the industry.
 We believe the power and capabilities of AI in education are not fully explored.
 The best of AI is yet to come!

 You can now leverage the power of AI to drive your next innovation.
 Clairvoyant is a global technology consulting and services company.
 We help organizations build innovative products and solutions using AI, ML, Big data, Analytics, and the Cloud.

-Our deep knowledge of education industry, combined with expertise on multiple, enteprise-grade big data platforms helps support purpose-built solutions to meet our client’s business needs.
+Our deep knowledge of the education industry, combined with expertise on multiple enterprise-grade big data platforms, helps support purpose-built solutions to meet our client’s business needs.

-Our global team consists of experienced professionals, with backgrounds in design, software engineering, analytics, and data science.
+Our global team consists of experienced professionals in design, software engineering, analytics, and data science.
 Each member of our team is highly energetic and committed to helping our clients achieve their goals.